 Perched high on a rocky islet, this tidal island is crowned by a Benedictine abbey erected in 708 at the bidding of Archangel Michael.
 Because of its strategic position, battlements and fortifications were added in the fourteenth century.

 During the medieval period, the sanctuary became a popular pilgrimage site and a village evolved within the fortified walls.
-Today, Mont Saint Michel is listed as a UNESCO World Heritage site.
-It’s one of France’s most-visited tourist sites and one of the world’s Top 25 Best Castles.
+Today, Mont Saint Michel is listed as a UNESCO World Heritage site and it’s one of France’s most-visited tourist sites.

 While the abbey’s remote location adds to its mystique, it’s easily visited as part of a trip to Normandy or while enjoying the beach resorts of France’s Brittany region.